hyy8/LOL_Model_Building/README.md

 <p>Below is a graph showing the relationship between  ‘heralds’ and 'firstbaron.</p>
 <iframe src="assets/heralds.html" width=500 height=300 frameBorder=0></iframe>

+<p>The metrics below presented in the table provide a quantitative assessment of the Final model's performance on both the training and testing datasets.</p>
 <table border="1" class="dataframe">
   <thead>
     <tr>